VinnyWalker920/Wireless-Printer/README.md

 # Overview
 ## Introduction
-I'm staring this proiject to integrate a wired printer into my home network by connecting it to my server. this project is meant to serve a dual purposes: Making sure my desk isnt cluttered with a printer, and enhancing my understanding of networking and server configurations.
+I'm starting this project to integrate a wired printer into my home network by connecting it to my server.
+This project is meant to serve dual purposes: ensuring my desk isn't cluttered with a printer and enhancing my understanding of networking and server configurations.

 ## Project Objectives/Goals
 * <b>Printer Integration:</b> Physically connect the printer to the server for network-wide accessibility.